Alan Ayckbourn: Contributions

 Filling the lull between bar sales.

-Yet realizing with certain pride
+Yet realising with certain pride

 One stands where Henry Irving dried!
-Ah, history!
-We’re all a part

 Of this, the theatre’s magic art!